Unconditional uniqueness and non-uniqueness for Hardy-H\'enon parabolic equations: Introduction and main results

 then $u_1 = u_2$ on $[0,T]$.
 Here, $r'$ is the H\"older conjugate of $r$, i.e., $1=\frac{1}{r}+\frac{1}{r'}$. \end{prop}

 In the double critical case, we prove the result on non-uniqueness for \eqref{HH} if $\alpha^*-1< r \le \infty$.
 More precisely, we have the following:

 \begin{thm}[Double critical case] Let $d\ge3$, $\gamma>-2$, $\alpha = \alpha^*$, $\alpha^* \le q < \infty$, $\alpha^*-1< r \le \infty$, and $\frac{s}{d} + \frac{1}{q} = \frac{1}{q_c} = \frac{1}{Q_c}$.
-Then, for any initial data $u_0 \in L^{q,r}_{s}(\R^d)$, there exists $T=T(u_0)>0$ such that the problem \eqref{HH} has at least two different solutions in $C([0,T]; L^{q,r}_{s}(\R^d))$ (replace $L^{q,r}_{s}(\mathbb R^d)$ by $\mathcal L^{q,\infty}_{s}(\mathbb R^d)$ if $r=\infty$). \end{thm}
+Then, for any initial data $u_0 \in L^{q,r}_{s}(\mathbb{R}^d)$, there exists $T=T(u_0)>0$ such that the problem \eqref{HH} has at least two different solutions in $C([0,T]; L^{q,r}_{s}(\mathbb{R}^d))$ (replace $L^{q,r}_{s}(\mathbb R^d)$ by $\mathcal L^{q,\infty}_{s}(\mathbb R^d)$ if $r=\infty$). \end{thm}

-By Theorem \ref{thm:unconditional2} {\rm (2)} and Theorem~\ref{thm:nonuniqueness}, we reveal that the exponent $r=\alpha^*-1$ is a threshold of dividing unconditional uniqueness and non-uniqueness for \eqref{HH} in the double critical case.
-In Theorem ~\ref{thm:nonuniqueness}, one of two different solutions is regular and the other is singular at $x=0$ (see Section \ref{sec:5}), and this threshold comes essentially from the logarithmic rate of the singularity at $x=0$ of the singular solution (see Theorem \ref{thm:sss_sharp}).
-In addition, we give the following uniqueness criterion.
+By Theorem \ref{thm:unconditional2} {\rm (2)} and Theorem~\ref{thm:nonuniqueness}, we clarify that the exponent $r=\alpha^*-1$ is a threshold of dividing unconditional uniqueness and non-uniqueness for \eqref{HH} in the double critical case.
+The importance of $r=\alpha^*-1$ was pointed out by \cite[Theorem 0.10 and Proposition 5.4]{Ter2002} in the Fujita case $\gamma=0$ (see \cite[Theorem 1.4 and Proposition 8.2]{Tay2020} for the Hardy case $\gamma<0$).
+The idea of proof of Theorem \ref{thm:nonuniqueness} is based on the method by \cite{Ter2002,MatosTerrane}, i.e., we construct two different solutions which are regular and singular at $x=0$ to \eqref{HH} for any initial data $u_0$.
+The regular solution can be found in a similar way to \cite{CIT2022} and the singular solution can be constructed from the singular stationary solution to